eastgenomics/eggd_plot_variant_baf/README.md

 - `min_baf` : The minimum BAF for the baf plot.
 Default is 0.04
 - `max_baf` : The maximum BAF for the baf plot.
 Default is 0.96
 - `min_depth` : The minimum depth for the BAF plot.
 Default is 5
-- `symmetry` : Input to plot symmetrical points on the BAF plot (BAF and 1-BAF).
+- `symmetry` : Whether to plot symmetrical points on the BAF plot (BAF and 1-BAF).
 Default is true.

 #### Parameters for Depth plot:
 - `bin_size` : The bin size to use for plotting depth.
-- `max_depth` : The maximum depth for the plots (percentile) used to set the y-axis.
+- `max_depth` : The maximum depth for the depth plot (percentile) used to set the y-axis.
 Points above this cut are drawn in magenta.
 Default is 0.9.

 #### Common Parameters for both plots: